rust-lang/rust/src/doc/rustc-dev-guide/src/building/compiler-documenting.md

 # Building documentation

-This chapter describes how to build documentation of toolchain components, either in whole or individually.
+This chapter describes how to build documentation of toolchain components, like the standard library (std) or the compiler (rustc).

 - Document everything

-  This uses `rustdoc` from the beta toolchain, so will produce (slightly) different output to stage 1 rustdoc, as `rustdoc` is under active development:
+  This uses `rustdoc` from the beta toolchain, so will produce (slightly) different output to stage 1 rustdoc, as rustdoc is under active development:

   ```bash
   ./x.py doc